 Over the years, hands gave way to racquets, a playing area was established and, among other games, 'real tennis' appeared, which was very popular among members of the British and French nobility.
 At the end of the 18th century, more racquet sports emerged in Europe.

-But what really gave rise to tennis as we know it today was so-called lawn tennis, played on grass and even in the gardens of houses.
+But what really gave rise to the sport as we know it today was so-called lawn tennis, played on grass and even in the gardens of houses.
 The sport shared space with cricket in England around the 19th century, and even adopted some of its rules.
-Around 1880, championships were played not only in Europe, but also in the United States.
+Around 1880, championships began to be played, not only in Europe, but also in the United States.